wirt-ee/wirt-ee.github.io/docs/logbook/fortigate-vxlan/index.md

 # FortiGate, VXLAN to OpenStack

-Context: a FortiGate HA pair at the edge of an OpenStack estate — tenant networks extended from the hypervisors to the firewalls as VXLAN, IPv6 inside the tenants via SLAAC, OSPF/OSPFv3 toward the upstream.
+Context: a FortiGate HA pair at the edge of an OpenStack environment — tenant networks extended from the hypervisors to the firewalls as VXLAN, IPv6 inside the tenants via SLAAC, OSPF/OSPFv3 toward the upstream.
 These are the 2020–2021 notes; the pair was later replaced by the VyOS firewalls in the [VyOS burn-in period](../vyos-three-years/index.md).
 Hostnames, addresses and tunnel names genericized.

 ## CLI scripting over SSH